solutions-crypto/near-guildnet-tools/monitor/README.md

 # Configure the Monitor

+Note: I always configure the monitor's to use the private network of 10.x.x.x and restrict the ports used to only the local network.

 - Step 1

 Set up a new vps (Ubuntu LTS) to host the grafana server and prometheus 1vcpu and 1gb - 2gb of ram should be enough